-- 3.1 The artist shall deliver the work to the client in a timely manner in accordance with the agreement unless otherwise specified in writing. - 3.2 Transportation, handling and installation costs are the responsibility of the client unless agreed otherwise by both parties in a contract. - 3.3 If agreed between the artist and the client in advance, the artist shall assist in the installation of the work and shall cooperate with those persons engaged by the client to install the work. - 3.4 All costs and arrangements for the installation of the work must be agreed upon by both parties.
-For example, the surface preparation and the site preparation is the responsibility of the client unless otherwise specified. - 3.5 A final inspection and documentation of the work shall take place by the artist and client together.
+- 3.1 The artist shall deliver the work to the engager in a timely manner in accordance with the agreement unless otherwise specified in writing. - 3.2 Transportation, handling and installation costs are the responsibility of the engager unless agreed otherwise by both parties in a contract. - 3.3 If agreed between the artist and the engager in advance, the artist shall assist in the installation of the work and shall cooperate with those persons working for the engager to install the work. - 3.4 All costs and arrangements for the installation of the work must be agreed upon by both parties.
+For example, the surface preparation and the site preparation is the responsibility of the engager unless otherwise specified. - 3.5 A final inspection and documentation of the work shall take place by the artist and engager together.